 Welcome to the Rotary Club of Fortitude Valley

-Click here for meeting details
+Click here for meeting location and Directions

 Under1RoofUnder1Roof was an initiative of the Rotary Club of Fortitude Valley started in 2006 and has now attracted funding of $300,000.00 from the State Government’s Department of Communities.
 Minister Karen Struthers announced the funding at the launch of a video on the club’s Under 1 Roof project on 14th December 2011.

 Under 1 Roof has evolved from an approach by the Fortitude Valley Rotary Club to community service agencies in the Fortitude Valley district to find out how the club could best support efforts to reduce homelessness in the area.